Metabolic Diseases in Acidotic Newborns

 - Renal: proximal tubule dysfunction, kidney failure (typically later onset)

-- Maternal hemolysis, elevated liver enzymes, low platelets (HELLP), fatty liver of pregnancy, preeclampsia: associated with specific fetal disorders of fatty acid oxidation
+- Maternal hypertension, elevated liver enzymes, low platelets (HELLP), fatty liver of pregnancy, preeclampsia: associated with specific fetal disorders of fatty acid oxidation

 - Metabolic stroke: stroke affecting the basal ganglia (not ischemic or hemorrhagic in character)